tmtk75/hack-spirit/README.md

 <img height="260" src="logo.png">

-hack-spirit is a client library and a cui for TeamSpirit.
+hack-spirit is a client library and a cli for TeamSpirit.
 It makes TeamSpirit hackable.

 Currently, it provides these functionalities: